Soul- Sweet Art Activity # 2

 STEP SIX: WHO IS THE REAL ME?

-Now you can add any details you would like, to the dolls themselves or to the background.
+In this step you can add any details you would like, to the dolls themselves or to the background.
 Be sure you date the page, the future you will be glad you did!

 STEP SEVEN: WHO IS THE REAL ME?